At Your Side To Ensure Accurate Property Appraisals

 One important aspect of estate administration is accurately determining the value of the property involved.
 To ensure this, a qualified appraiser is selected to assess the true worth of the assets.
 It’s crucial to get this right the first time, especially before any distribution or sales take place.

 It’s important to note that not all assets need to be reported, such as insurance policies, annuities, joint bank accounts, and other assets that have certain inheritors.
 However, the executor or administrator will still need to determine the value of these assets as of the date of the loved one’s passing, as it is necessary for filing an accurate estate tax return.

-Prior to closing the estate, the personal representative takes the following steps:
+Before closing the estate, the personal representative will take the following steps:

 - Filing the appraisal, along with the inventory with the court

 - Filing final accounting and petition for distribution